-That Americans are concerned about the privacy of their data is to be expected given the avalanche of stories about data breaches and the misuse of personal data that hit the headlines on an almost daily basis.
+Americans being concerned about the privacy of their data is to be expected given the avalanche of stories about data breaches and the misuse of personal data that hit the headlines on an almost daily basis.
 It is, perhaps then, unsurprising, is that a very high percentage of US citizens would support legislation that protects their privacy.

 The online survey involved 525 adult US consumers and was conducted in July 2018, not long after Europe’s GDPR data privacy laws came into force on May 25.

 A massive 73 percent of participants were more worried about data privacy than they were a few years ago.
 Identity theft was the primary worry, but financial fraud, personal data being sold without their consent, government surveillance, and inappropriate use (or misuse) of data were also flagged as concerns.

 Another 64 percent of participants said they fear their data it is less secure than it was a few years ago, which we presume means they are worried about data breaches like the ones that hit Quora and Marriott recently.

 A slightly higher percentage of older participants showed concern over data privacy with 78 percent of over 55s expressing concern, compared to 66 percent of 25 to 55-year olds, and 72 percent old under 35s.